mmaleki92/realpython/f_strings.md

-## Joining Strings and Numbers
+## Joining strings and integers

-A common A common hurdle for new programmers is the TypeError you get when trying to join a string (like "User: ") and a number (like 95) using the + operator.
+You may have seen the TypeError when you try to join a string (like "User: ") and a number (like 95) using the + operator, because the + operator is not supported for int  and str .

-You may have seen the `TypeError` when you try to

-To solve this, you must manually convert the number to a string using the `str()` function.
+To solve this, you need to manually convert the number to a string using the str() function (which is named casting)

 ```python